-We’re just as excited as you are at HeadBox about the prospect of outdoor venues opening back up in two weeks time.
-So to help you decide where to go for your first pub garden pint, sun terrace tipple or alfresco Aperol we’ve asked around the HeadBox team where they’ll be heading once restrictions allow.
+We’re just as excited as you are at HeadBox about the prospect of almost all restrictions easing in less than two weeks time.
+So to help you decide where to celebrate with a pub garden pint, sun terrace tipple or alfresco Aperol we’ve asked around the HeadBox team where they’ll be heading once restrictions allow.

 Vinegar Yard, London Bridge